stackunderflow111/blog/content/post/2021-09-03-network-namespaces-and-docker/index.en.md

 192.168.15.0/24 dev veth-blue scope link
 ```

 This is exactly how docker [bridge network](https://docs.docker.com/network/bridge/) works.
 The difference is that the default Docker bridge is called `docker0` instead of `bridge0`.
+Docker creates `docker0` when its daemon `dockerd` starts.

 ## Network namespaces and host communication